Making AI less dangerous: Using homeostasis-based goal structures

 7. The framework enables the agent to have multiple conjunctive goals, such that not just ANY of them has to be fulfilled, but ALL of them have to be.
 Many of the additional goals can be configured as “negative” goals: these additional goals would specifically be about “not causing some things” — that is — NOT disturbing the external world too much.
 This is in contrast to other goals that are about “positively” modifying anything.

 - These additional goals could be for example automatically generated based on a whitelist of permissible changes.

-- For a more detailed analysis about one possible way of creating both kinds of goals, see the following links which describe how the proposed framework can be well combined with permissions/whitelist based safety framework described in another of my essays and which is also described in more detailed manner in another proposal.
+- For a more detailed analysis about one possible way of creating both kinds of goals, see the following links which describe how the proposed framework can be well combined with permissions/whitelist-based safety framework described in another of my essays and which is also described in more detailed manner in another proposal.

 8. Bonus: I claim that the setpoint-as-a-goal architecture also enables “insight learning” (a concept in natural intelligence) which enables much more flexible learning, understanding and planning, based on much less data than classical reinforcement learning requires.
 But I will not elaborate on that here.

-See my essay about Nomenclature of AI control problem and “Reasonable AI”.
+- For an additional partially related solution, see my essay about Nomenclature of AI control problem and “Reasonable AI”.

 - Overfitting — Wikipedia.